luckyblackcat23/transparent-window-unity/README.md

 how to set up:
 1. download the script and import it into unity
-2. create an empty game object and place the script on it
+2. place the script onto the main camera
 3. make the camera background fully black with 0 alpha
 4. go to edit->project settings->player->resolution and tick the Run In Background button(this doesnt have to be ticked but it will look alot better if it is)
 5. go to build settings > player and untick Use DXGI Flip Model Swapchain for D3D11